The Hurford Science Diplomacy Initiative

 Science Diplomacy: The Context for Thinking Globally about the Biological and Medical Fields

 Mandë Holford, Jesse Ausubel, and Rodney Nichols

 The shorthand term "Science Diplomacy (SD)" spans wide-ranging activities connecting science and technology with international affairs.
-With an emphasis on global health and medicine, this course will consider the larger context of dealing with nations in conflict, innovation in the public and private sectors, and views of SD from outside the US.
+Including consideration of global health and medicine, this course considers: the larger context of dealing with nations in conflict; innovation in the public and private sectors; and views of SD from outside the US.